reliese/laravel/README.md

 base models.
 You should avoid adding code to your base models, since you will lose all changes when they are generated again.

-> Note: You will end up with to models for the same table and you may think it is a horrible idea to have two classes for the same thing.
+> Note: You will end up with two models for the same table and you may think it is a horrible idea to have two classes for the same thing.
 However, it is up to you to decide whether this approach gives value to your project :-)